Yard Waste and Leaf Collection

 Please store your brown yard waste bags where they are not exposed to heavy rain.
 Yard waste bags should be stored in the garage or under an overhang.
 If heavy rain is expected in the evening before your pickup day, we are asking residents to place yard waste bags out in the early morning.
 Wet, heavy leaves/yard waste can cause collection issues.

 Leaves only will be vacuumed; brush, pine needles, and twigs do not process in the machine.
 If the leaf pile in front of your home contains sticks, twigs, or pine needles, the pile will not be vacuumed and you will need to place them in bags for pickup.
 Additionally, if there is a vehicle or vehicles parked on or near your leaf pile, they will not be able to vacuum.
-Residents are asked to rake their leaves into the street and/or gutter.
+Residents are asked to rake their leaves to the curb line of their property.
 Please note that high piles of leaves could cause site view obstructions for vehicles and may make it difficult for crews to vacuum.
 Leaves should be spread out along your property’s curb line.

 The leaves will be vacuumed in the areas indicated on the map and schedule below.
 If we are scheduled to be in your area, please have the leaves in the street by Monday morning of that week.
-Click this link see the schedule map.
+The schedule is as follows: